Internationally, Nationally and Regionally Recognized

 A reputation is worth everything.
 Being convicted of the crime of DWI can directly impact that.
 It will stay on your record and can be found there for years and years.
 All of a sudden, you can become a convicted criminal.
 Because DWIs are enhanceable, they get more and more serious over time and can result in mandatory minimum sentences.
 Beyond the title of criminal, being convicted of a DWI can also mean real jail time or even prison.
 However, it doesn't stop there.
 There can be license ramifications, vehicle forfeitures, and no use provisions during probationary periods.
+While the impact for these can be very real on their own, it is when there are injuries or fatalities that these can become extremely serious to include criminal vehicular operation to homicide.

 Despite the utter failure of the United States and Minnesota to stem the flow of drugs into the state and country or the usage here, the war on drugs continues.
 Just take a look at the number of people sitting in jail cells across the state and country who are there specifically because of drugs.
 Hence, the war on those charged with the possession, sale, manufacturing and distribution also continues.
 While there have been some recent changes that are positive, some of the guideline sentences have actually increased and officers are as aggressive as before.